News from our work

 Loy Kyozaire presents the work of Sendea Uganda in a video

 The English-language video describes the work of the cooperative of local SOlar companies in Uganda, in particular the training and education work of Sendea Academy.
-Click here to watch the film…
+Click here for the movie…

 June 2022

-The Global Green Growth Institute (GGGI) award is given to a woman in a leadership role or in a sector where change is occurring in relation to green growth and climate change.
+The Global Green Growth Institute (GGGI) award is presented to a woman in a leadership role or in a sector where a transformational change is taking place in relation to green growth and climate change.
 The award is a tribute to Loy Kyozaire’s work in setting up the SENDEA cooperative we initiated to promote local solar businesses in Uganda.

 July 2022

-The Ethiopian Solar Energy Foundation, together with the German Solar Energy Society (DGS), has developed a curriculum for a solar training course for solar trainers.
+The Ethiopian Solar Energy Foundation has developed a curriculum for a solar training course for solar trainers together with the German Solar Energy Society (DGS).
 The curriculum was recently approved by the state.
 The first 10 trainers have now already completed the course in July 2022, financed by donations from the German Solar Energy Foundation.
 The trainers will now pass on their knowledge to various Ethiopian handicraft schools (TVET) as part of their electrician training.

 June 2022